 Patient Benefits: This treatment is extremely effective and the expanded time frame allows more patients to reduce stroke damage and achieve a full recovery

-Certified by The Joint Commission as a Primary Stroke Center, Morton Plant Hospital offers immediate and innovative treatment for stroke victims, as well as a comprehensive program to assess the causes of a stroke and recommend a personalized treatment plan.
+Certified as a Comprehensive Stroke Center by DNV GL Healthcare, Morton Plant Hospital offers immediate and innovative treatment for stroke victims, as well as a comprehensive program to assess the causes of a stroke and recommend a personalized treatment plan.